 Chris Versace follows eight proprietary PowerTrends.
 A PowerTrend is a shift that shapes and impacts consumer behavior, forcing companies to make fundamental changes to their businesses in order to succeed.
 Some PowerTrends come from the bottom up where companies are racing to meet a rising consumer need, open a new market or expand an existing one.
 Other times they come from the top down, where an economic event or crisis forces people companies and governments to change their behavior.
 Get in on the right companies before the PowerTrend takes off and you stand to profit handsomely.

-What’s the difference between PowerTrend Brief, PowerTrend Profits, PowerTrader, and PowerOptions Trader?
+What’s the difference between PowerTrend Bulletin, PowerTrend Profits, PowerTrader, and PowerOptions Trader?